SanjayYr/csci5521/README.md

-# csci5521 Into to Machine Learning
+# csci5521 Intro to Machine Learning